 Just because you can be on every social media platform, doesn’t mean you should be.
 Distinguish who your target audience is and what platforms resonate best with that specific group of people.
 It’s best to put a full, concentrated effort into the platforms your consumers are using than to exhaust time and energy on all social media platforms – especially the ones your target consumer’s are not active on.

-The social media platforms that stand out today include Facebook, Twitter, Instagram and LinkedIn.
-Take the time to look at stats showing which platforms garner the most activity for your business and focus your energy there.
+The social media platforms that stand out today include Snapchat, Facebook, Twitter, Instagram, Tiktok and LinkedIn.
+Take the time to look at stats showing which platforms garner the most activity for your business or industry and focus your energy there.

-If you decide your company is fit for all of these platforms, consider managing your accounts with services such as Hootsuite or Sprout Social.
+If you decide your company is fit for all of these platforms, consider managing your accounts with services such as ContentCal, Hootsuite or Buffer.
 These services allow you to monitor all of your accounts under one roof, which makes it easy to schedule posts and monitor the engagement on all of your accounts.

 When managing multiple social media accounts, remember that each platform has its own unique audience.
 This often means that one post does not fit all.
 Make sure your posts follow the popular format of each platform, and if you do want to post similar content across all your social media accounts, make sure you tailor it accordingly.